jetstack/version-checker/README.md

 `enable.version-checker.io/*my-container*`, where `*my-continer*` is the `name` of the container in the pod.

-version-checker supports the following annotations to enrich version checking for image tags:
+version-checker supports the following annotations present on **other** pods to enrich version checking on image tags:

 - `pin-major.version-checker.io/my-continer: 4`: will pin the major version to
     check to 4 (`v4.0.0`).